 I was flattered by her faith and said I’d try,

-but, really, what she’d said
+but, really, what she’d said was as good

-to not think about an elephant.
+as asking me to not think of an elephant.

 So as I walked briskly on my evening walk,

-my mind began to formulate a plan.
+my mind began to formulate a poem.

 the poem’s opening was metred;

-end rhyme is not easily unfacile
+end-rhyme is not easily unfacile

 but a rhythm is a lot easier to find.